mvolkmann/blog/src/webassembly.md

 Even control flow operates on the stack.
 For example, the `if` instruction executes its branch if the value at the top of the stack evaluates to true.

+The `block` instruction creates the equivalent of an immediately invoked inline function.
+It has a result type and a set of instructions.
+When in a `block`, branching to depth `0` exits the `block`.

+The `loop` instruction creates a different kind of `block` where branching to depth `0` goes to the beginning of the loop for another iteration rather than branching out of the block.

+The `block` and `loop` instructions can specify a block name that branch instructions can refer to instead of specifying a depth.

 The file `demo.wat` below demonstrates using some of these instructions.